 An ongoing dialogue with our stakeholders

-In TotalEnergies’ view, dialogue with its internal and external stakeholders is essential for the Group to conduct its business responsibly and integrate the long-term challenges of sustainable development in its strategy and policies.
-That dialogue informs the Group’s decision-making, by helping it identify the risks and impacts of its operations and, more generally, by providing greater insight into changing societal patterns and expectations.
-It is also a prerequisite to ensuring that the Group is firmly integrated in its host regions, as well as an effective tool for identifying ways to generate value at the local level.
+In TotalEnergies’ view, dialogue with its internal and external stakeholders is essential for the Company to conduct its business responsibly and integrate the long-term challenges of sustainable development in its strategy and policies.
+That dialogue informs the Company’s decision-making, by helping it identify the risks and impacts of its operations and, more generally, by providing greater insight into changing societal patterns and expectations.
+It is also a prerequisite to ensuring that the Company is firmly integrated in its host regions, as well as an effective tool for identifying ways to generate value at the local level.

 For more than 15 years, TotalEnergies has structured its dialogue processes with its stakeholders at different levels of the company, through relays within the organization, requirements included in internal reference frameworks, the deployment of a methodology (SRM+) for conducting local dialogue and a dedicated attention to the professionalization of the teams responsible for fostering that dialogue.